canjs/can-component/docs/component.md

 ### Events

-A component's [can-component::events events] object is used to listen to events (that are not listened to with [can-stache-bindings view bindings]).
-The following component adds "!" to the message every time `<hello-world>` is clicked:
+A component’s [can-component::events events] object is used to listen to events (that are not listened to with [can-stache-bindings view bindings]).
+The following component adds “!” to the message every time `<hello-world>` is clicked:

     Component.extend({
       tag: "hello-world",